-- 11. All exhibitors are eligible to enter one animal in Showmanship. - 12.
-Entries must be made at the time regular Fair entries are made. - 13.
-Showmanship will be a no fit competition.
-Judging will be based on the exhibitor's showmanship abilities and knowledge of the beef project. - 14.
-Exhibitors must show his/her own animals. - 15.
-Winners in each group are not eligible to advance to the next group during this year's fair.
-In succeeding years, winner who remains in the same grouping shall advance to the next older category. - 16.
-Exhibitors who have won in the senior showman lot number are eligible to compete the next year. - 17.
-Exhibitor grade as of January 1 of the current exhibit vear.
+- 1. Exhibitors MUST pre-register for showmanship at Fair Entry online by the June entry deadline date to participate in any showmanship class. - 2.
+All exhibitors are eligible to enter one animal in Showmanship. - Showmanship will be a no fit competition.
+Judging will be based on the exhibitor's showmanship abilities and knowledge of the beef project. - 4.
+Exhibitors must show his/her own animals. - Winners in each group are not eligible to advance to the next group during this year's fair.
+In succeeding years, winner who remains in the same grouping shall advance to the next older category. - Exhibitors who have won in the senior showman lot number are eligible to compete the next year. - 7.
+Exhibitor grade as of January 1 of the current exhibit year.

-- Beginner Showman 3rd and 4th grade

-- Beginner Showman 5th grade
+- 1. Beginner Showman 3rd and 4th grade - 2.
+Beginner Showman 5th grade

-- Beginner Showman 6th grade 3.
+3. Beginner Showman - 6th grade

 Champion Beginner Showman

-- Junior Showman 7th grade Junior Showman 8th grade
+- 4. Junior Showman 7th grade

+- 5. Junior Showman 8th grade

-- - Junior Showman 9th grade
+- 6. Junior Showman 9th grade